gregwinn/ystock/README.markdown

 # Ystock

-Get stock information from Yahoo Finance
+Get stock information from Yahoo Finance and Google (in beta)

 ## Install
 Add the following to your Gemfile